angular/angular/modules/angular2/docs/di/di.md

 var car = inj.get(Car);
 ```

-In this example we create two bindings: one for Car and one for Engine. `@Inject(Engine)` declares that Car depends on Engine.
+In this example we create two bindings: one for Car and one for Engine. `@Inject(Engine)` declares a dependency on Engine.

 ## Injector

-An injector instantiates objects lazily, only when needed, and then caches them.
+An injector instantiates objects lazily, only when asked for, and then caches them.

 Compare